-Paired with hot water, eucalyptus oil can double your phlegm fighting force!
-Not only is it antiviral (most chest coughs are viral infections), but it relieves your cough and loosens up mucus.
+Paired with hot water, eucalyptus oil can double your phlegm fighting force.
+Not only is it antiviral (most chest coughs are viral infections), but it also relieves coughs and loosens up mucus.

 Add a few drops of eucalyptus oil to a tablespoon or two of a carrier oil, such as coconut or olive oil, and massage it onto your chest for a DIY vapor rub.
 Alternatively, putting a few drops into a steaming pot of water can allow you to inhale its congestion-combative properties for quick relief in the air passages.